 Eric Johnston Lecture

-The Eric Johnston Lecture is a flagship event hosted by Library & Archives NT that provides a platform for a significant Territorian to reflect on the Territory’s past, present and future.
+The Eric Johnston Lecture was a flagship event hosted by Library & Archives NT.
+The lecture provided a platform for a significant Territorian to reflect on the Territory’s past, present and future.

-First delivered in 1986, the annual Eric Johnston Lecture invites a prominent Territorian to share their reflections and insights.
-Based around a theme, the lecture provides an intimate commentary on the Northern Territory’s people, social history and development.
+First delivered in 1986, the Eric Johnston Lecture was held annually and invited a prominent Territorian to share their reflections and insights.
+Based around a theme, each lecture provided an intimate commentary on the Northern Territory’s people, social history and development.

-Presented, recorded or transcribed each year, this collection of past lectures provides a unique opportunity to view the Northern Territory through the eyes of those who have committed their lives and careers to its betterment.
+Presented, recorded or transcribed each year that it was held, this collection of past lectures provides a unique opportunity to view the Northern Territory through the eyes of those who have committed their lives and careers to its betterment.

 Thomas Mayor, wharfie and union official for the Maritime Union of Australia.
 Signatory of the Uluru Statement from the Heart

 Linda Payi Ford, Principal Research Fellow at Charles Darwin University’s Northern Institute.

 Aminila bit tjan kin-ning wurrkama gu?
 Are we all working together with a united voice for treaty & truth?

 Kevin Kadirgamar, immigration lawyer, advocate and 2018 NT Young Australian of the Year